borisgontar/osmtags-js-sqlite/Readme.md

 no tags in 7761372553 nodes, 14830012 ways, 182 relations
 elapsed: 3:09:54.805 (h:mm:ss.mmm)
 ```
 The resuling database is about 36Mb in size.
-It's included into the <code>example</code>
+It's included into the `example`
 subdirectory just in case you want to play with it.

 ## Examples

-To run queries against the database you need the <code>sqlite3</code> utility.
+To run queries against the database you need the `sqlite3` utility.
 Download the 'sqlite-tools' binaries from https://sqlite.org/download.html and
 copy the executable files into a directory in your $PATH.
 To make query results
 look better, set output mode like this: